 BA.
 Dip Teaching.
 MMVA.
-PhD Candidate Indigenous studies
+PhD Student Indigenous studies

-Her seven-piece mixed media sculptural installation, exhibited in Italy, entitled “Tamanui.
+Her seven-piece mixed media sculptural installation, exhibited in Florence, Italy, entitled “Tamanui.
 Seven Generations" is inspired by her iwi (Tribe) and the recent revival her people have experienced.
-Their Treaty Of Waitangi land Claim WAI 507 has been an integral part of this revitalization and this has been the basis of her recent bodies of work.
+Their Treaty of Waitangi land Claim WAI 507 has been an integral part of this revitalisation, and this has been the basis of her recent bodies of work.

-Her recent involvement as an exhibiting artist in the Florence Biennale, Italy has opened doors for Tāwera who now has an active exhibition calendar internationally.
+Her involvement as an exhibiting artist in the Florence Biennale, Italy has opened doors for Tāwera who now has an active exhibition calendar both nationally and internationally.

-Tāwera is passionate about fresh water ways and is actively involved in the care and maintenance of sacred waterways as takes her role as a 'kaitiaki' or guardian seriously.
-Ko au the wai, ko the wai ko au.
-I am the water and the water is me.
+Tāwera is passionate about freshwater ways and is actively involved in the care and maintenance of sacred waterways and takes her role as a 'kaitiaki' or guardian seriously.
+Ko au te wai, ko te wai ko au.
+I am the water, and the water is me.

 Tāwera accepts Art Commissions.
 Please feel free to use the contact page for further information.